jeredw/advent2023/README.md

 my parsing code, I used the "print it" menu, then in the inspector dialog I clicked "explore" and got a nice tree view graph of my objects.
 I also realized that Esc brings up the menu, so I am having to click slightly less!

+## Day 21

+Part 1 was easy and part 2 was nuts.
+I pretty quickly got the idea that I needed to add up a diamond checkerboard pattern of even and odd tiles and some partial tile remainders, but computing the remainders looked ugly.
+So I gave up, and went Christmas shopping and went to a nice holiday concert, but I couldn't stop thinking about it.

+The real input - but not the test case! - turned out to be carefully constructed not to need remainders!
+I used wolfram alpha to fit a quadratic formula to the damn thing and put it to bed.
+Good riddance, I hope tomorrow is an emulator or simulation of some sort and not another grid search problem.